tessercat/pbx-docs/client/notes.md

 all pub/sub methods
 should probably move to the Peer class.

-Some browsers disconnect idle WebSockets after one minute, so the Client sends `echo` messages periodically to keep the connection alive.

-Some browsers fail to send echo messages when the browser rund in the background or when the device sleeps, so the client halts when it fails to ping the endpoint before the browser times out the connection.

 The Client
 manages WebSocket connection state by reconnecting immediately on WebSocket disconnection, but backing off five seconds,
 +/- two seconds,
 on every retry